WheeskyJack/otel-go-metric/README.md

 # otel-go-metric

-this docker-compose env helps understand basic golang otpl metric exporter.
+this docker-compose env helps understand basic golang otlp metric exporter.

-one can viualize the exported metric in grafana
+one can visualize the exported metric in grafana.

 follow the below steps to check it.